weida9/weida9/README.md

 - 🌱 I’m currently learning about web development, and artificial intelligence.
 Will focus on that 2 things.
 - 💼 I'm offering services in website creation for company profiles, personal portfolios, and more.
-- 📚 I’m majoring in IT with courses including Computer Networks, Microcontroller Design, Object-Oriented Programming, and more.
+- 📚 I’m majoring in IT with courses including Computer Networks, Microcontroller Design, Object-Oriented Programming, and more, still learning more!

 ## 🔧 Technologies & Tools